-- New classrooms finished at The Basin Primary School. - Fergus Chandler passes away.
+- New classrooms finished at The Basin Primary School. - The Basin Basketball club starts using the name "The Basin Wildcats". - Fergus Chandler passes away.

-- The Basin Neighbourhood Watch celebrates its tenth birthday. - A 15 acre block incorporating the Bert Chandler Gardens sold to George and Pat Hetrel. - Access track constructed from the eastern end of roads in The Ravine up to Mountain Highway.
+- The Basin Neighbourhood Watch celebrates its tenth birthday. - A 15 acre block incorporating the Bert Chandler Gardens sold to George and Pat Hetrel. - Access track constructed from the eastern end of roads in The Ravine up to Mountain Highway. - Ferntree Gully Technical School closes.